 Between 2004 and 2007, Strathmore Minerals Corporation and American Uranium Corporation acquired lands in the Reno Creek ISR Project area.
 In 2007, they entered into a joint venture partnership to consolidate the Reno Creek properties.
-In 2010, Strathmore Minerals Corporation and American Uranium Corporation subsequently sold the North Reno Creek and Southwest Reno Creek properties and the Pine Tree, Moore, and Bing properties and the holding company, AUC LLC, to AUC Holdings in 2010.
+In 2010, Strathmore Minerals Corporation and American Uranium Corporation subsequently sold the North Reno Creek and Southwest Reno Creek properties and the Pine Tree, Moore, and Bing properties and the holding company, AUC LLC, to AUC Holdings.
+UEC purchased all the issued and outstanding shares of Reno Creek Holdings Inc. through a share purchase agreement with each of the original Pacific Road Resources Funds and Bayswater Uranium Corporation and thereby acquired AUC and the Project effective May 9, 2017.
+UEC also acquired the North Reno Creek ISR Project from Uranerz Energy Corporation (Uranerz), a wholly owned subsidiary of Energy Fuels Nuclear effective May 1, 2018.
+The North Reno Creek Project is located immediately adjacent to and within AUC's existing Reno Creek Project permitted boundary.
 The Project's history, prior to the Strathmore/AUC era, is described below.